 Our location in the heart of the UK's wheat growing belt, which is one of the highest yielding in the world, offers us easy access to the 1.1m tonnes of feed-wheat we'll need annually.
 We are committed to sourcing our wheat from local farmers in the Yorkshire and Lincolnshire area.

 We use 'feed' grade wheat which is widely grown in the UK and is most commonly used to feed animals.
 This is different to 'milling' wheat which is used in bread making and other core food products.
 This lower grade feed wheat is ideal for fermentation due to its high starch content.
 60% of the wheat we process is starch and that is used to produce the bioethanol.
 The remaining 40% is protein and that is converted into animal feed.
+This type of wheat is widely grown in the area around the Vivergo plant, ensuring that we should be able to source our wheat from within a 50 mile radius.

 On average, the UK produces approx. 14 – 16 million tonnes of wheat per annum of which up to 2.5-3 MT is exported to Holland and the Iberian Peninsula.
 Vivergo Fuels makes use of some of this surplus and gives half back to UK agriculture in a form that has more protein and which is more appropriate to the needs of the farmer.